dnc-softworks/php-typed-array/README.md

-# array-of-object
+# ArrayOfObject
-An abstract class that increases the semantics of your type hinting for arrays of objects
+An abstract class that increases the semantics of your type hinting when using arrays of objects